dma1979/java-ninja/core.md

 ### How to prevent the class from Serialization and Deserialization?
 We can override the default serialization behaviour inside our Java class by providing the implementation of writeObject and readObject methods.
 We can throw NotSerializableException exception from writeObject and readObject , if we do not want our class to be serialized or deserialized.

+### What's the Difference Between Stack and Queue?
+The difference between a stack and a queue is that the stack is based on the Last in First out (LIFO) principle, and a queue is based on FIFO (First In, First Out) principle.

 [All questions](README.md)